-*Warning* The below contains spoilers so unless you've seen the show already, or just want the juicy details, you've been warned.
+*Warning* The below contains spoilers, so unless you've seen the show already, or just want the juicy details, you've been warned.

-If you've finished season one of Firefly Lane then like us, you'll have a lot of questions.
-The Netflix series, starring Katherine Heigl and Sarah Chalke, had us hooked from the very first episode and the season finale has left us yearning for more thanks to the mountain of cliffhangers it ended in.
+If you've seen season one of Firefly Lane then like us, you'll have a lot of questions.
+The Netflix series, starring Katherine Heigl and Sarah Chalke, had us hooked from the very first episode and the season finale has left us yearning for more, thanks to the mountain of cliffhangers it ended in.
 So what's next for our new favorite BBFs?
 If we can call them that anymore!

 Firefly Lane, which is based on New York Times best-selling author Kristin Hannah's 2008 novel of the same name, tells the story of two best friends: Kate and Tully.
-The pair who are now in their 40s have been inseparable since meeting in the eighth grade in the '70s and their 30-year friendship has become a stabilizing force in their lives.
+The pair, who are now in their 40s, have been inseparable since meeting in the eighth grade in the '70s, and their 30-year friendship has become a stabilizing force in their lives.

 So naturally, the question on everyone's lips was what did Tully do to Kate?
 And did Kate's husband Johnny survive the explosion in Iraq?
 We.
 Need.
 Answers.